solana-labs/solana-program-library/docs/src/token.md

 title: Token Program
 ---

-A Fungible Token program on the Solana blockchain.
+A Token program on the Solana blockchain.

-This program provides an interface and implementation that third parties can utilize to create and use their tokens.
+This program defines a common implementation for Fungible and Non Fungible tokens.

 ## Background